apify/apify-sdk-python/CONTRIBUTING.md

 ## Dependencies

-To install this package and its development dependencies, run `make install-dev`
+To install this package and its development dependencies, run `make install-dev`.

+## Code checking

+To run all our code checking tools together, just run `make check-code`.

+### Linting

+We use [ruff](https://docs.astral.sh/ruff/) for linting to to analyze the code for potential issues and enforce uniformed code style.
+See the `pyproject.toml` for its configuration.
+To run the linting, just run `make lint`.

-## Formatting
+### Formatting

-We use `ruff` to automatically format the code to a common format.
+We use [ruff](https://docs.astral.sh/ruff/) for automated code formatting.
+It formats the code to follow uniformed code style and addresses auto-fixable linting issues.
+See the `pyproject.toml` for its configuration.
 To run the formatting, just run `make format`.

-## Linting, type-checking and unit testing
+### Type checking

-We use `ruff` for linting, `mypy` for type checking and `pytest` for unit testing.
-To run these tools, just run `make check-code`.
+We use [mypy](https://mypy.readthedocs.io/en/stable/) for type checking.
+See the `mypy.ini` for its configuration.
+To run the type checking, just run `make type-check`.

+### Unit tests

+We use [pytest](https://docs.pytest.org/) as a testing framework with many plugins.
+See the `pyproject.toml` for both its configuration and the list of installed plugins.
+To run unit tests execute `make unit-tests`.
+To run unit tests with HTML coverage report execute `make unit-tests-cov`.

 ## Integration tests

 We have integration tests which build and run actors using the Python SDK on the Apify Platform.
 To run these tests, you need to set the `APIFY_TEST_USER_API_TOKEN` environment variable to the API token of the Apify user you want to use for the tests, and then start them with `make integration-tests`.

 If you want to run the integration tests on a different environment than the main Apify Platform, you need to set the `APIFY_INTEGRATION_TESTS_API_URL` environment variable to the right URL to the Apify API you want to use.

 ## Documentation